- Personal Health Information & Self-Help

 "Discover the root cause of your unhappiness.
 The content of your personal philosophy is keeping you unhappy and stuck.
 Shift the content of your personal philosophy and your mindset and identity will immediately change and your heart will be set free."

 My passion and intention over the last seventeen years was to find a way to help individuals to free themselves from their past and start anew.
 I achieved it by discovering what is keeping stuck in life.
-The content of thoughts, beliefs, values and expectations formed while growing up is what hampers growth and keeps them unhappy, unfulfilled and scared to move forward.
+The content of thoughts, beliefs, values, and expectations formed while growing up is what hampers growth and keeps them unhappy, unfulfilled and scared to move forward.

 I wanted to answer a question that I was asked by my clients for over a decade "What is holding me back from changing and stuck in bad situations?”
 At the time, I did not have an answer, now I do.
-The answer is what is contain in their personal philosophy (aka identity or belief system).
+The answer is what is contained in their personal philosophy (aka identity or belief system).

 Are you happy with yourself?